 Blog & News

-We’ve written before about the murky territory that exists between drug manufacturers and pharmacies.
+Before we wrote about the safety of supplements, we were writing about the murky territory that exists between drug manufacturers and pharmacies.
 It’s a great example of how distinctions that once made sense can fail to address changed circumstances or the cleverness of people who like to game the system.
 Right now here in federal court in Boston, one of the principals of the infamous New England Compounding Center is on trial for second degree murder–that’s right, murder–for his role in the scandal that led to two dozen deaths.

 Laws changed because of what that case revealed: that industrial-sized drug repackagers and compounders were posing as pharmacies, subject only to state pharmacy regulations, even though they were not really pharmacies but drug manufacturers anxious to avoid federal oversight.
 Today, the federal Drug Quality and Security Act and the Compounding Quality Act make such gamesmanship far more difficult, and allow for federal oversight over compounders and repackagers who are handling drugs on an industrial-scale basis.
 One change: the “cGMP” standards (short for “current good manufacturing practices”) will now apply.
 One can no longer hide behind a pharmacy sign and play games with drug products before sending them on to unsuspecting consumers.
 No doubt lives will be saved as a result of these new laws.